 Kicking Horse Beans – Cliff Hanger Espresso

 I love Kicking Horse coffee.
 Their beans are just great.
 I wrote a review on their coffees here.
 Their espresso is really good.
 I bought a few times from their online store, and it was awesome, and the coffee was very fresh.
 They closed their online store, and they sell now through distributors exclusively.
 It helps them focus on the roasting side.
 At the same time, coffee can be a month old, when you buy it from Amazon.
 The bags are airtight with valves to ensure coffee degasses properly.
 However, at this moment they don't flush with nitrogen as the bigger guys do, (Lavazza and Illy).

 I really love this blend, honestly.
 What I don't like is that there is no option to buy smaller packages.
 When you buy 2 pounds of coffee, you need to realize that they would go stale after 2 or three weeks.
 Yeah, you can use my coffee storage methods, but you should have the option to buy a smaller package.

 If you are looking for ways to improve your espresso experience, Kona coffee is one of the best options.
-Blue Horse sells a medium roast single estate, made exclusively with beans from their farm.
+Royal Kona sells a medium roast with coffee beans grown in the Kona region on Hawaii's Big Island.

 In general, good quality Kona pulls exceptional shots.
 The shot pulled from Kona tastes a lot like good quality Brazilian espresso.
-Someone defined Kona as “comfort food style” espresso.
+Someone defined Kona as "comfort food style" espresso.
 I partially agree with them, there are the sweet, chocolatey notes that makes us think of comfort food.
-But the specific Kona bite is unique, and you can’t replicate it with other beans.
+But the specific Kona bite is unique, and you can't replicate it with other beans.
 Espresso shots pulled from Kona beans are just fantastic, in my opinion.
-The only downside is, of course, the price…
+The only downside is, of course, the price...